weaviate/weaviate-io/developers/weaviate/concepts/data.md

 }
 ```

-The Paul Krugman `Author` object looks like this:
+The Paul Krugman `Author` object adds a new property, `writesFor`, to capture the relationship.

 ```json
 {